-The Manager has delegated the administration of the Company to abrdn Investments Limited, which in turn has sub-delegated this function to BNP Paribas S.A.
-The Administrator will assist the Manager in calculating the Company's Net Asset Value as well as providing fund accounting services in respect of the Company.
+The Manager has delegated the administration of the Company to abrdn Investments Limited, which in turn has subdelegated this function to BNP Paribas Fund Services UK Limited.
+The Administrator will assist the Manager in calculating the Company's Net Asset Value, as well as to provide fund accounting services in respect of the Company.